• Skip to primary navigation

 7. Bake for about 45 minutes, we are not looking to cook these through or anything so no need to worry about internal temperature, we just want to get some good color on the legs and veggies.

-8. Transfer the legs and all the veggies and drippings from the baking disk to a large pot.
+8. Transfer the legs and all the veggies and turkey drippings from the baking pan to a large pot.
 Pour in the 4 cups of stock.

 10. Remove the vegetables and legs from the pot.
 If you like you can pour the mixture through a strainer to get everything out or just use a slotted spoon to remove everything.

-11. Next, get a saucepan and over medium heat melt 4 tablespoons of butter.
+11. Next, using a large pot or saucepan over medium heat melt remaining 4 Tablespoons of butter.
 Once melted whisk in your flour until it becomes a roux.

 13. Continue whisking over medium heat until it comes to a bubble and thickens.
 Add salt and pepper to taste.